What is wrong with being one of Jehovah's Witnesses?

 The effect of this us-and-them mentality is significant as it creates physical and mental isolation from the general population.
 Leaving the group becomes more difficult as time goes on.
 An unrealistic dread of being in the world can develop, with members fearing it as a dangerous and ungodly place.

-Leaving the Watchtower Society resulted in my experiencing the great joy of finding just how wonderful most people are.
+Leaving Watchtower resulted in my experiencing the great joy of finding just how wonderful most people are.
 When I was going through the trauma of leaving the ongoing offers of help from many people of every sort of background helped me through what would otherwise have been an unendurable time.
 I have found that people in general are loving and constantly come in contact with people that are helping others in ways both small and magnanimous; people that work for low wages because of their desire to help the sick, others working as missionaries or running micro charities with little recognition.

 The following quotes show the extreme, unreasonable view the Watchtower consistently portrays of all non Witnesses.